Forget A.I.: 8 Never-Changing Job Search Tactics to Use Today and in Years to Come by Mark Anthony Dyson

 Hiring managers and other decision-makers want to envision themselves working with you.
 Set yourself apart by using your soft skills and personality to show off how much you’ll thrive at their company.
 Don’t limit your conversations to dry, technical matters.
 Exchange ideas, share stories, laugh a little – start adding value before you’ve even got the job.

 A.I. is only in its early stages in recruiting and hiring.
 In the future, it may radically alter the landscape, so pay attention to new developments as they come along.
+If you’re wondering about the value of your skills in general, research how many industries demand the skill(s).
+That will tell you how and if they could be scaled as is, or if new training is needed.

 But until A.I. really does take over recruiting and hiring, the tactics offered above will help you achieve success – no robots required.